University Physics

-University Physics is the name of a two-volume physics textbook written by Hugh Young and Roger Freedman.
+University Physics, informally known as Sears & Zemansky, is a two-volume physics textbook written by Hugh Young and Roger Freedman.
 The first edition of University Physics was published by Mark Zemansky and Francis Sears in 1949.
 Hugh Young became a coauthor with Sears and Zemansky in 1973.
 Now in its 15th edition, University Physics is among the most widely used introductory textbooks in the world.

-University Physics by Pearson is not to be confused with a free textbook by the same name, available from OpenStax.